Groundwater Monitoring

 Ground water management at the Tamala Park Landfill site

-The Mindarie Regional Council (MRC) has been managing the Tamala Park Landfill site since the early 1990s.
-The facility is regarded as a best practise landfill operation.
+Mindarie Regional Council (MRC) has been managing the Tamala Park waste management facility site since the early 1990s.
+The facility is regarded as a best practice landfill operation.

 Landfill sites are known to potentially impact on the quality of the surrounding groundwater, as substances leach from the waste that has been landfilled.